A Look Back at the 12 Funniest Rants in Sports

 Oh for the days of this incident being the worst of Ryan Leaf's problems.

-The fact that Junior Seau is one of the people escorting Leaf away from the reporter makes this even more hilarious.
+The fact that the late great Junior Seau is one of the people escorting Leaf away from the reporter makes this even more hilarious at the time.

 At this moment, it's safe to say the Colts probably breathed a sigh of relief knowing that they drafted that Manning kid.